jjlastra/HESML/README.md

 [6] Cai, Y., Zhang, Q., Lu, W., & Che, X. (2017).
 A hybrid approach for measuring semantic similarity based on IC-weighted path distance in WordNet.
 Journal of Intelligent Information Systems, 1–25.

 [7] Wu, Z., & Palmer, M. (1994).
 Verbs Semantics and Lexical Selection.
 In Proceedings of the 32nd Annual Meeting on Association for Computational Linguistics (pp. 133–138).
 Stroudsburg, PA, USA: Association for Computational Linguistics.

+[8] Camacho-Collados, J., Pilehvar, M. T., & Navigli, R. (2016).
+Nasari: Integrating explicit knowledge and corpus statistics for a multilingual representation of concepts and entities.
+Artificial Intelligence, 240, 36�64.

 Steps to reproduce the library